Do it in order, or make your own way around Sheffield’s city centre. It’s your party. Venues listed A to Z.

 Kelham Island Tavern

 Six rotating ales including house brews from True North Brew Co.
 Not forgetting up to thirty five World, Belgian and bottled beers in the fridges and a complimentary mix of German Pilsners and Belgian wheat beers on tap.
-Large beer garden with area over-looking river.
+Large beer garden with area over-looking the river.
 Gourmet pub pies on the menu.

-Because some pubs are worth the effort.
+Because some pubs, bars, micro pubs and beer shops are worth the effort.

 The pubs listed below are in varying residential areas of Sheffield (Ecclesall, Netheredge, Kelham Island, Broomhill, Abbeydale and more), all with good public transport infrastructure and not far in a taxi ride!